Jordan Staal: Carolina Hurricanes (2012–present)

-On June 22, 2012, Staal was traded to the Carolina Hurricanes in exchange for Brandon Sutter, Brian Dumoulin and the Hurricanes' eighth overall pick at the 2012 NHL Entry Draft (which the Penguins used to select Derrick Pouliot).
+On June 22, 2012, Staal was traded to the Carolina Hurricanes in exchange for Brandon Sutter, Brian Dumoulin and the Hurricanes' eighth overall pick at the 2012 NHL Entry Draft (which the Penguins used to select Derrick Pouliot), joining his brother Eric Staal.
 On July 1, 2012, Staal signed a ten-year, $60 million extension with the Hurricanes.
-He had received exactly the same offer from the Pittsburgh Penguins, but declined it.
+He had received the same offer from the Pittsburgh Penguins but declined it.

 On September 23, 2014, Staal broke his right leg in a pre-season game against the Buffalo Sabres.
 In November 2016, Staal was diagnosed with a concussion.
 At the time of his injury, he had recorded five goals and nine points in 21 games.

 Staal, along with Justin Faulk, was named co-captain of the Hurricanes, on October 5, 2017.
 At the conclusion of the 2017–18 season, Staal was named a finalist for the Bill Masterton Memorial Trophy.

 In December 2018, Staal was diagnosed with a concussion and was placed on long-term injury reserve (LTIR).
 At the time of his injury, he had recorded five goals and six assists in 27 games.
 He was activated from LTIR on February 23, 2019.
 During that season, the Hurricanes qualified for the 2019 Stanley Cup playoffs but lost in the Eastern Conference Final.

 On September 29, 2019, Staal was named captain of the Hurricanes, replacing Justin Williams.

 On April 12, 2021, Staal played in his 1,000th NHL game.

+On April 10, 2022, Staal scored three goals in a game against the Anaheim Ducks, registering his third regular-season hat trick in the NHL.
+At 13 years and 142 days since his last regular season hat trick against the Red Wings in 2008 (4,898 days), it is the longest time between two regular season hat tricks for any player in NHL history.